privacysandbox/draft-ietf-bidding-and-auction-services/draft-ietf-bidding-and-auction-services.md

 | `adRenderId = tstr` | [ADRENDERID] |
 | `interestGroupOwner = origin` | TODO |

-## Browser to Trusted Auction Server {#browser-to-server}
+## Browser to Server {#browser-to-server}

-This section describes how the browser MUST form request messages in order to communicate with the Trusted Auction Server.
+This section describes how the browser MUST form request messages in order to communicate with the Bidding and Auction services.
+Note that for a single auction, the browser will send a single request.

 ### Request Payload Data